RUSS WOOD ADDS TO HIS STAR CLASSIC WIN LIST BY TAKING 38TH RUNNING

 Wood was only able to manage four green flag laps after the lap 135 restart before the flag flew again for McKnight’s car owner Brad Lichty.

-Green fell again on lap 147 and this time Wood was able to pull away from Ordway and Abold as Joey Payne held fourth with Martel, Ritskes and Furlong right
+Green fell again on lap 147 and this time Wood was able to pull away from Ordway and Abold as Joey Payne held fourth with Martel, Ritskes and Furlong right behind.

 Wood was back into heavy traffic not long after and he got caught up by it as Ordway moved in on him as did Abold, but Russ wasted no time melding back into traffic and losing his challengers.